willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 $K_n\,e^{st}\,\left (s + \dfrac{1}{\text{RC}} \right ) = 0$

-To make this equation true, the left side has to become $0$.
-We could set $K_n$ to $0$, which means there was no initial energy.
-The term $e^{st}$ becomes zero if $s$ is negative and we let $t$ go to infinity.
-All natural responses approach $0$ if you wait long enough.
+To make this equation true, one of the three product terms on the left side has to be $0$.
+We could set $K_n$ to $0$, which means there was no initial energy stored in the capacitor.
+Or, the term $e^{st}$ becomes zero if $s$ is negative and we wait for $t$ to go to infinity.
+(All natural responses approach $0$ if you wait long enough.)
+Something interesting happens if we make the third expression $0$,

-But what happens before that?
-In the near term something interesting happens if,

 $s + \dfrac{1}{\text{RC}} = 0$